in Palermo, Fabio Biondi began his international career at an early

 age.
-Driven by an deep cultural curiosity, Fabio Biondi was introduced
+Driven by a deep cultural curiosity, Fabio Biondi was introduced

 to pioneers of the new approach to baroque music, an opportunity that

-Since then, he has performed with ensembles including Cappella Real,
+career.
+Since then, he has performed with ensembles including

-Musica Antiqua Wien, Seminario Musicale, La Chapelle Royale and Les
+Cappella Real, Musica Antiqua Wien, Seminario Musicale, La Chapelle

-Musiciens du Louvre (ever since its foundation) all specialising in the
+Royale and Les Musiciens du Louvre (ever since its foundation) all

-performance of baroque music using original technique and instruments.
+specialising in the performance of baroque music using original

 In 1990, Fabio Biondi founded Europa Galante, an ensemble which, in just a few years thanks to their worldwide concert schedule and extraordinary recording successes, became the most internationally renowned and awarded Italian performers of baroque music.
 The ensemble has been invited to play at the most important festivals and concert halls around the world, including La Scala in Milan, the Accademia di Santa Cecilia in Rome, Suntory Hall in Tokyo, the Concertgebouw in Amsterdam, the Royal Albert Hall in London, the Musikverein in Vienna, the Lincoln Center in New York and the Sydney Opera House.